sudheermuthyala/terraform-/08-terraform-provisioners/04-null-resoure/108-null-resource-intro/README.md

 ## Usecase:
 - Force a resource to wait for 90 seconds after EC2 Instance creation
 - Create `time_sleep` resource to wait for 90 seconds After EC2 instance crreation
-- create Null Resource with required ptovisionw
+- create Null Resource with required ptovisioners
+    -